Common Types of Medical Malpractice

 - Medication errors – administering the wrong medication too much or little, prescribing medications that won’t help a condition, prescribing medications a patient is allergic to, overdosing, etc.

 - Anesthesia errors – giving too much, giving too little, or giving when someone has a history of reactions to anesthesia

 - Surgery errors – leaving tools in the body, failure to properly suture open wounds, accidental slips or cuts that should not have been made, puncturing organs, operating on the wrong body part or side of the body, etc.

 - Cleanliness – failure to follow hand washing procedures, improper disinfection and cleaning of tools, improper cleaning of healthcare environment

 Contact a Piscataway Medical Malpractice Attorney for a Consultation About Your Case in New Jersey

 Were you or a loved one injured due to medical malpractice in New Jersey?
-Then you need to talk to an experienced medical malpractice lawyer as soon as possible for guidance on how to proceed.
+Then you need to talk to an experienced New Jersey personal injury attorney as soon as possible for guidance on how to proceed.
 The Morristown medical malpractice attorneys at Hoyt & Hoyt are prepared to assist you with your legal claim.
 We represent victims of negligent surgeons, doctors, nurses, and pharmacists throughout New Jersey, including Rockaway, Roxbury, Morristown, and Perth Amboy.
 Call us today at (973) 828-8187 or email us to schedule a consultation.
 Our main office is located at 67 East Park Place, 5th Floor, Morristown, NJ 07960, and we also have offices in New Brunswick.

 The articles on this blog are for informative purposes only and are no substitute for legal advice or an attorney-client relationship.
 If you are seeking legal advice, please contact our law firm directly.